 Prohibition of Harassment and Retaliation(BP 3430) All forms of harassment are contrary to basic standards of conduct between individuals and are prohibited by state and federal law, as well as District policy, and will not be tolerated.
 The District is committed to providing an academic and work environment that respects the dignity of individuals and groups.
 The District shall be free of sexual harassment and all forms of sexual intimidation and exploitation.
-It shall also be free of other unlawful harassment, including that which is based on ethnic group identification, national origin, religion, age, gender, gender identity, gender expression, race, color, ancestry, sexual orientation, or physical or mental disability, genetic information, or on the basis of these perceived characteristics or based on association with a person or group with one or more of these actual or perceived characteristics.
+It shall also be free of other unlawful harassment, including that which is based on ethnic group identification, national origin, religion, age, gender, gender identity, genetic information, or on the basis of these perceived characteristics or based on association with a person or group with one or more of these actual or perceived characteristics.